-Degree programs - academic programs requiring 60 to 68 credit hours to complete and which earn Associate in Arts and Associate in Science degrees.
+Degree programs - academic programs requiring 60 to 68 credit hours to complete and which earn the Associate in Arts or the Associate in Science degree designation.

 Distance Learning or Online Courses - courses offered through computer Internet connection, no regularly scheduled on-campus classes.
 For more information, Students should contact the Director of Distance Learning, (203) 332-8571.
 Orientation or final assessment may be scheduled on campus.